TallenPeli/zinc/README.md

 ## Q&A

-Q?
-Is there an LSP?
+Q: Is there an LSP?

 > A: Not yet, but one is planned.

-Q?
-Can I use ZINC in production?
+Q: Can I use ZINC in production?

 > A: ZINC is still in early development, so I do not recommend using it in production.

-Q?
-How can I contribute?
+Q: How can I contribute?

 > A: Clone the repository, make changes, and open a new PR.
 Any help is great!

-Q?
-Do you take donations?
+Q: Do you take donations?

 > A: No, I do not take donations and I don't plan to take any soon.
 This is a fun hobby project, but this may change.